The Father of Mobile Computing Is Not Impressed - Slashdot

 harrymcc writes: Starting in the late 1960s, Alan Kay envisioned a powerful portable computer that would be a revolutionary learning device, then built some of the necessary tech at Xerox PARC and elsewhere.
 Today, his ideas are all around us -- but Kay is distinctly unimpressed with the iPhone, iPad, and other modern devices, which he says encourage passivity rather than creativity.
 Brian Merchant talked to the computing pioneer for a wide-ranging interview on FastCompany.
 An excerpt from the interview: Google has been around for a long time now.
 I bitched at [Google] for years: Why the fuck can't we type in a question and get a decent answer?
 There's all sorts of pre-processing you can do with the computing we have now to put a lot more semantics in there, and look at the shit you're retrieving.
 And by the way, the stuff that isn't popular -- which is probably what most people need to read, if the thing even knew what the question is -- is buried [in Google search results], and most people won't go past a couple of results or clicks.

-True for any tool (Score:4, Insightful)
+True for any tool (Score:5, Insightful)

 True enough, but the pen doesn't send a copy of your grocery list and location back to Apple/Google, and then present you with an offer for slightly less expensive carrots if you join Amazon Prime during your next visit to Whole Foods.